Sutherland overtakes Weir to win Champions title in Tucson

 He hit two good tee shots in the opening two rounds and both found the pond on the dogleg of the par 5.
 Mickelson made a birdie after hitting his second shot out of the mud in the first round and salved par after another mud shot in the second.

-He avoided the pond altogether Sunday by hitting into the adjacent 17th fairway and ended up with par after missing a birdie putt of about 15 feet.
+He stayed away from the pond altogether Sunday by hitting into the adjacent 17th fairway and ended up with par after missing a birdie putt of about 15 feet.

+“This is the kind of stuff that I’ve been doing,” he said.
+“I hit a decent chip, but I left it above the hole, missed the putt and made a five.”